Load multiple JSON Lines Files from an Archive (ZIP or TAR) incrementally

 or*.jsonl.xz

-). - Graceful handling of malformed or broken lines.
+(Check note for more details). - Graceful handling of malformed or broken lines.

 - Optional custom deserialization and opener callbacks for advanced use cases.